qinqian/GCAP/README.md

 * use the lastest repo

-install latex
+Install latex
 ---------------
-check whether `pdflatex` is executive or not.
+Check whether `pdflatex` is executable or not.

 - - - -